 Rabba Kaya Stern-Kaufman joined Temple Israel as spiritual leader in July 2020.
-She is dedicated to the development of meaningful Jewish community rooted in our Jewish wisdom traditions and focused on contemporary needs for tikkun olam — repairing the world.
+She is dedicated to the development of meaningful Jewish community rooted in our Jewish wisdom traditions and inspired by the contemporary call for tikkun olam — repairing the world.
+Before moving to New Hampshire, Rabba Kaya served as interim rabbi at synagogues in New England from 2016 through 2019.

 Rabba Kaya is the founder of Rimon: Resource Center for Jewish Spirituality, where she served as executive director and spiritual leader from 2012 to 2016.
 Rimon was an outreach organization that attracted unaffiliated Jews and non-Jews.
 At Rimon, Rabba Kaya taught popular classes in Torah, Talmud, Hassidut (Hassidic philosophy) and Jewish spirituality, offered interfaith programs and presented soulful, contemplative Shabbat and holiday programs.
 Through Rimon, Rabba Kaya established and led the South Berkshire Community Jewish Burial Society.
 She is also one of the co-founders and served as co-leader of The Berkshire Minyan in Great Barrington, Mass., from 2006 to 2016.
 In 2015 Rabba Kaya was recognized by The Forward as one of America’s Most Inspiring Rabbis.